You are currently viewing U. S. family-based immigration

 This type of visa will be available for:

-To process the application, you will require the following documents:
+To process the application, the following documents will be required:

-To request or claim a Green Card for any of your family members, you must start by filing Form I-130 with USCIS, this form will demonstrate the relationship between you and your family member.
+To request a Green Card for a family member, the U.S. citizen must begin by submitting Form I-130 to USCIS.
+This form will demonstrate the relationship between the petitioner and the family member.

-In some cases, Form I-130 can be filed in conjunction with Form I-485.
+In some cases, Form I-130 may be filed in conjunction with Form I-485.

 bring your family to the united states

-The immediate relatives that you as an American citizen may petition to bring are:
+The immediate family members of an American citizen are:

 • Spouses.